 Starting at the12:48 minute time point: What is the difference between a handle-dragging technique and an intact LAFW/GFLW technique?

 Starting at the 21:55 minute time point: What are the core differences between a drive-hold hand release action (DH-hand release action) and a non-drive-hold hand release action (non-DH-hand release action)?

-Starting at 1:42 minute time point:
+Starting at the 1 hour: 42 minute time point: